mrwaabbas/PythonAssignment1/README.md

 I read the CSV file into a DataFrame and used Python to count the number of evictions per borough in order to determine which one had the highest total.

 I also calculated the mode to see if a particular neighborhood was experiencing disproportionately high eviction rates, and whether it was located in the same borough with the overall highest rate.

+# Analysis Summary

+Here is the analysis of the data: https://docs.google.com/document/d/1PCyoUPWeC4sKBrB-4BYTVAkLMzNbBoH1JbOOYk8d2as/edit?tab=t.0